Thick-billed murre: Status and conservation

 Egg harvesting and hunting of adult birds are major threats in Greenland, where populations fell steeply between the 1960s and 1980s.
 In the Barents Sea region, the species has declined locally, due to influences associated with polar stations in Russia.
 Fisheries may also be a threat, but because thick-billed murres are better able to use alternative food sources the effect of over-fishing is not as severe as on the common murre.
-Pollution from oil at sea exerts another major threat.
+Pollution from oil at sea poses another major threat.
 Murres are among the seabirds most sensitive to oil contamination.
 Incidental mortality brought on by entanglement with fishing gear is also an important cause of population decline.

 Thick-billed murres are closely associated with sea-ice throughout the year.
 Consequently, some scientists believe that climate change may be a threat to this Arctic-breeding species.
-However the species seems adaptable.
+However, the species seems adaptable.
 Populations at the southern edge of their range switched from feeding on ice-associated Arctic cod to warmer-water capelin as ice break-up became earlier.
 Dates for egg-laying advanced with the earlier disappearance of ice.
 The growth of chicks is slower in years when ice break-up is early relative to egg-laying by the murres.
 In extremely warm years, mosquitoes and heat kill some breeders.